BarneyPowell/book-of-barney/content/posts/2012-05-04-the-intruder.md

 ---
 title: The Intruder
+description: 1,000 words of a short story from a seed sentence given to me by my friend Sam.
-description: She sat and stared.
+extract: She sat and stared.
 Hours passed before she moved.
 As she stood up and approached the 13 inch dildo she knew it was now or never.
 tags: 1000 Words
 ---